ericmj/true_story/README.md

 ```
 Next, you'll write your tests.
 Everything will compose, with each part of a story modifying a map, or context.
 To keep things brief, it's idiomatic to call the context `c`.

-### Experiments and Measurements
+### Experiments (`story`) and measurements (`verify`)

 A TrueStory test has an experiment and measurements.
 The experiment changes the world, and the measurements evaluate the impact of the experiment.
-Experiments go in a `story` block and measurements go in a `verify` block.
+Experiments go in a `story` section and measurements go in a `verify` block.

 This story tests adding to a map.
 In the `story` block, you'll test